Agrajaga/space-telegram/README.md

 SPACEPHOTOSBOT_TOKEN=<youre_bot_token>
 SPACEPHOTOS_CHANNEL_ID=<youre_channel_id>
 ```
-5. Add the `DELAY` parameter to the `.env` file.
-This option sets how many seconds between posting a photo
+5. If you want to change the interval between posting photos, you can add the `DELAY` parameter to the `.env` file.
+This option sets how many seconds between posting a photo.
+The default value is one day (86400 seconds).
 ```
 DELAY=<time_in_seconds>
 ```